Deity yoga: Completion practices

 Illusory body practice is a series of meditations which allow one to recognize the illusory nature of the body and also of all phenomena since as Kongtrul states "each and every phenomenon of existence and liberation is the body of illusion."
 The actual practice of this includes contemplating the illusory nature of things by way of the various teachings of the Buddha and the various examples or similes (such a mirage, a rainbow, a reflection, a dream and so on).
 It also includes the unique tantric practice of meditating on the "pure illusory body," i.e. the form of the deity's body and their mandala seen as an illusory display.
 After stabilizing these two, one practices the "hidden" illusory body, which pairs the practice of the winds and channels and the corresponding bliss and luminous clarity, with the illusory body contemplation.

 Karmamudrā ("action seal," Tib. las-kyi phyag-rgya) also called "the mandala circle," is a yoga which entails sexual union with either a physical or a visualized consort.
 The tantras describe this as including full penetration (using euphemisms such as vajra and lotus for the penis and the vagina).
 For example, the Vajra Rosary Tantra chapter 14, verse 8 states: "The vajra and lotus joining is known as the supreme yoga."

 This practice is found in most of the major Unsurpassed Yoga Tantras and in numerous systems like the Six Yogas of Naropa, Lamdre, and Anuyoga.
 In this practice, one first causes the winds to enter into the central channel as practiced in tummo and then joins in union with a consort (actual or imaged).
 This causes the vital winds to enter, dwell and dissolve in the central channel simultaneously, causing great bliss and the "four joys" which allows one to access pristine awareness.
 All Tibetan traditions agree that qualified lay practitioners (including former monks) can use physical consorts as the Indian mahasiddhas ("great adepts") did.
 For example, Atisa wrote that "those (consecrations) on which the householder may rely include everything taught in the tantras."
 There are different stances on whether current monks can engage in the practice.
 The Buddhist scholar Tripitakamala felt the overall goal of Buddhahood overrides concerns for monastic vows.

 Other completion practices like dream yoga entails mastering lucid dreaming and practicing meditation in one's dreams.
-Meanwhile, transference of consciousness and bardo yogas are yogas done during one's death and help yogis navigate the dying process.
+Meanwhile, phowa (transference of consciousness) and bardo yogas are yogas done during one's death and help yogis navigate the dying process.